gabimanole/COMMIT-ROMANIA/docs/getting-started.md

-# Getting Started with COMMIT Romania Tools
+# Getting Started with WordPress Template Processor

-Welcome to the COMMIT Romania supporting code!
-This guide will help you get started with using and contributing to the project.
+Welcome to the WordPress Template Processor!
+This guide will help you get started with processing WordPress templates and replacing tags with your content.

 ## Prerequisites

-- Basic programming knowledge (preferably in Python, C++, or Java)
+- Python 3.6 or higher
-- Git for version control
+- Basic understanding of HTML/WordPress templates
 - Text editor or IDE of your choice

 ## Installation